-- --passthrough For a virtual DVD drive only, you can enable DVD writing support (currently experimental; see chapter 5.9, CD/DVD support, page 94). - --tempeject For a virtual DVD drive only, you can configure the behavior for guest-triggered medium eject.
-If this is set to "on", the eject has only temporary effects.
-If the VM is powered off and restarted the originally configured medium will be still in the drive. - --nonrotational This switch allows to enable the non-rotational flag for virtual hard disks.
-Some guests (i.e. Windows 7+) treat such disks like SSDs and don't perform disk fragmentation on such media. - --bandwidthgroup Sets the bandwidth group to use for the given device; see chapter 5.8, Limiting bandwidth for disk images, page 93. - --forceunmount For a virtual DVD or floppy drive only, this forcibly unmounts the DVD/CD/Floppy or mounts a new DVD/CD/Floppy even if the previous one is locked down by the guest for reading.
-Again, see chapter 5.9, CD/DVD support, page 94 for details.
+- --bandwidthgroup Sets the bandwidth group to use for the given device; see chapter 5.8, Limiting bandwidth for disk images, page 90. - --forceunmount For a virtual DVD or floppy drive only, this forcibly unmounts the DVD/CD/Floppy or mounts a new DVD/CD/Floppy even if the previous one is locked down by the guest for reading.
+Again, see chapter 5.9, CD/DVD support, page 91 for details.

-When "iscsi" is used with the --medium parameter for iSCSI support - see chapter 5.10, iSCSI servers, page 94 -, additional parameters must or can be used:
+When "iscsi" is used with the --medium parameter for iSCSI support - see chapter 5.10, iSCSI servers, page 92 -, additional parameters must or can be used:

 - --server The host name or IP address of the iSCSI target; required. - --target Target name string.
 This is determined by the iSCSI target and used to identify the storage resource; required. - --tport TCP/IP port number of the iSCSI service on the target (optional). - --lun Logical Unit Number of the target resource (optional).
+Often, this value is zero. - --encodedlun Hex encoded Logical Unit Number of the target resource (optional).
 Often, this value is zero. - --username, --password Username and password (initiator secret) for target authentication, if required (optional).